 Oh, and by the way -- what he said.

-I have directed eighteen Ph.D. dissertations and five M.S. theses, as well as serving on the committees of another 22 Ph.D. students at Purdue and elsewhere.
+I have directed twenty-four Ph.D. dissertations with five more in progress, and ten M.S. theses, as well as serving on the committees of another 45 Ph.D. students at Purdue and elsewhere.
 Several of these students are described on my

-I am currently (mid 2007) interested in taking on one or two additional students, although I may not have financial support right away.
+I am currently (2024) interested in taking on one or two additional students, although I will not have financial support right away.

 Current and prospective thesis students should read the material on my

 I have directed over 50 independent study projects for students since 1988.
 Normally these are listed as CS 490 classes for undergraduates, and CS 590 classes for graduate students.